kubangab/website_menu_visibility/README.md

 This module is licensed under the LGPL-3 License.

 ## About Kubang AB
-Kubang AB Value Added Distributor and Service Provider.
+Kubang AB is a Value Added Distributor and Service Provider.
 Visit our website at https://www.kubang.eu for more information about our services.